5 Sakes You Should Leave On The Shelf, Based On Reviews

 Methodology

-The best places to find reviews of sakes, from actual sake fans, are on social media sites.
-Reddit, YouTube, and Facebook were our sites of choice, and we looked for reviews and comments from within the past year.
+To determine the sakes to avoid, we looked at reviews and comments on Reddit, YouTube, and Facebook from within the past year.
 Reviews had to be more than just one-word comments or general reactions.
 There also had to be something consistent about why you might not want to buy the sake.
 Obviously, most of the time, that's going to involve flavor, but there can be other factors, such as the reputation issue with Oni Koroshi.

 We didn't want to go outside of one year because the longer the amount of time, the more likely it is that a product could change and get different reviews.
 You've probably had a few drinks or favorite foods where the flavor or texture suddenly changed for the worse due to an ingredient modification, right?
 The same thing can happen with any product, including sake.
 Your overall tastes might differ from the reviews we looked at here, but those reviews can be a good starting point if you've wondered what those sakes tasted like and don't want to spend your money on taste tests.